 The vast majority of seniors want to live in their own homes, or “age in place,” for as long as possible.
 However, how long is it feasible, given the degree of care and support a senior may require and the costs associated with aging in place?

-Chandelle Martel, MSW, LCSW, CASWCM, a Certified Geriatric Care Manager and Manager of Bethesda’s Care Management Program, provides some thoughts to consider about the costs of staying at home and how aging in place can save money on senior care in some instances.
+The Care Management Program at Bethesda Health Group can offer some thoughts to consider about the costs of staying at home and how aging in place can save money on senior care in some instances.

 “Free” Senior Care While Aging in Place